What they are

 What to expect

 If you are part of a spiritual or religious community, you may benefit from:

 - a feeling of unity from the congregation

 - healing services for the sick

-- practical and spiritual support offered by members of your religious community.
+- practical and spiritual support offered by members of your spiritual or religious community.

-If you are not part of a formal community, you can seek further information and support about your area of spiritual interest from support groups, friendship groups, your local library or online.
+If you are not part of a formal community, you can find further information about your area of spiritual interest from support groups, friendship groups, your local library or online.

 There is growing scientific evidence of a positive link between spiritual practices and health.
 They have been shown to reduce stress, instil peace and improve ability to manage challenges.